uviclibraries/h5p/images-interactive.md

 parent: Workshop Activities
 ---
 # Interactive Image Activities
-Activities included: Memory / Image Pairing, Drag and Drop, Image Sequencing, Image Slider, Image Hotspots,Image Juxtaposition and Guess the Answer.
+Activities included: Memory / Image Pairing, Drag and Drop, Image Sequencing, Image Slider, Image Juxtaposition and Guess the Answer.
 (These activities do not need to be done in a specific order, however the Memory Game includes some images to download and the first 5 teps which are repeated in numerous of the other activities.)

 ### Memory Game and Image Pairing